-These two functions manipulate several attributes of many files at a time, combining multiple system calls (chmod, chown, utimes, and truncate, etc.) into a single compound, which is especially useful for tools like tar and rsync.
-The aging POSIX API is the only restriction on setting many attributes at a time; the Linux kernel VFS already supports multi-attribute operations using the setattr method of inode_operations, and the NFSv4 protocol has similar SETATTRS support. vgetattrs/vsetattrs not only gets/sets many attributes at a time but also does that for many files, all in one RPC. vgetattrs and vsetattrs use an array of attribute structures as both inputs and outputs.
+vgetattrs/vsetattrs.
+These two functions manipulate several attributes of many files at once, combining multiple system calls (chmod, chown, utimes, and truncate, etc.) into a single compound, which is especially useful for tools like tar and rsync.
+The aging POSIX API is the only restriction on setting many attributes at once: the Linux kernel VFS already supports multi-attribute operations using the setattr method of inode_operations, and the NFSv4 protocol has similar SETATTRs support. vgetattrs and vsetattrs use an array of attribute structures as both inputs and outputs.
 Each structure contains a vfile structure, all attributes (mode, size, etc.), and a bitmap showing which attributes are in use.